hammingweight/spring_on_oci/README.md

 ```

 ### Deploying the "Hello, World" Application to OCI
-Assuming that you've installed Terraform, you can now deploy the application by checking out this repo and running a helpful script
+Assuming that you've installed Terraform, you can now deploy the application by checking out this repo and running the `provison_configure_deploy` script

 ```
 $ git clone git@github.com:hammingweight/spring_on_oci.git